Skip to content

 Pros and cons of frugalism

-You should weigh up the advantages and opportunities as well as the disadvantages and criticisms of frugalism in order to form a clear opinion about it.
+You should weigh both the advantages and opportunities, as well as the disadvantages and criticisms on the subject of frugalism to form a clear opinion about it.
 The lifestyle is not suitable for everyone, so I would like to give you the corresponding advantages and disadvantages here.

 Advantages & Opportunities

 • More conscious consumption: In times of mass consumption, when one Black Friday follows the next, you only buy the things that really get you ahead.
-This saves you time and money.
+That saves you time and money.

-• Cost management: As a frugalist, you learn to reduce and prevent big expenses.
-You also learn how to handle money more consciously.
+• Cost management: As a Frugalist, you learn to reduce and prevent big spending.
+You also learn to be more conscious with money.

-• Adjust savings rate without stress: If your income increases, you can increase your savings rate, for example.
+• Adjust savings rate without stress: For example, if one's income increases, one can increase the savings rate.
 If you give a sustainable study you can lower them a little.

 • Investing money is learned: To increase the money faster, you learn to invest it wisely and profitably.